-I wish I could bury my brain in the sand so that I didn’t spend sleepless nights worrying about the world; beating myself up for not having even tried.
-I couldn’t call myself an activist due to the missed protests and countless times I’ve stayed silent baring witness to ignorance; a belief that monthly donations will be a sufficient way to “play my part”.
-Sometimes it’s just a matter of not knowing where to start: which cause is weighing heavily on my heart and do I have the emotional capacity to tackle it?
+I wish I could bury my brain in the sand so I didn’t spend sleepless nights worrying about the world; beating myself up for not having even tried.
+I couldn’t call myself an activist due to all the missed protests and countless times I’ve stayed silent before ignorance; a belief that monthly donations will be a sufficient way to “play my part”.
+Sometimes it’s just a matter of not knowing where to start: which cause weighs most heavily on my conscience and will I ever have the selflessness to tackle it?

-I’m trying to emphasize how much time we spend giving to those who don’t need our attention, closing our eyes to the ones who do.
-It’s a deliberate trap which we fall for every single time.
-Here are some first hand examples on what I’ve labeled as HYPE CULTURE – the nonsensical trends some can’t help but follow:-
+I’m trying to emphasise how much time we spend on things which don’t need our attention.
+A deliberate trap, which we fall in to every single time.
+Here are some examples of what I believe to be HYPE CULTURE – the nonsensical trends of which we follow like sheep:

 2. Maya Jama & Stormy’s relationship.
 Okay so before my entire social circle disown and deny my existence, yes I find this couple cute and yes – they seem to be nice people.
 But still – COME ON!
 What’s with all the “Relationship Goal” retweets?
-You do realize that it’s very common for two young people to stay together for a couple of years, right?
-Perhaps we idolize them based on our own obsession with celebrity culture; buying into ideals which may or may not be a true reflection of life.
+It’s very common for two young people to stay together for a couple of years, you know.
+Do we idolise them based on our obsession with celebrity culture, or do we model our goals on what we see and don’t know.

-I’ll tell you who really is #Goals though – My best mate’s parents.
-Not only have they been together for 30+ years (raising three children, three dogs, one cat and invested in properties), they’ve maintained a healthy relationship.
-They have date nights, go for walks, hold hands….communicate.
-The goal to achieve a marriage which can withstand the test of time whilst remaining in love, for me, is real goals.
-And whilst I actually know these people, I would still never retweet their couple photos. #Weird.
+I’ll tell you who really is #Goals though: My best friend’s parents.
+Not only have they been together for 30 odd years, they’ve maintained a healthy, loving relationship.
+They have date nights, go for walks, hold hands and enjoy the fruits of their labor.
+For me, THAT is real goals and despite actually knowing these people, I would still never retweet their photos. #Weird.

 5. Branded Clothing.
-I stepped out in an Adidas T-shirt recently and EVERYONE went bananas like “Wow Chelsea!
-That’s a strong T you got there” or “Oh my god babe!
+I stepped out in an Adidas T-shirt recently and EVERYONE went bananas like “Yes Chels!
+Strong Tee you got there” or “High five Chels!
 Wicked shirt!”.